hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

     [x] Received Hello from RabbitMQ
     ```

-Note that these servers are for your local development environment only, in order for you to see how our backend services interact with each other.
+**Disclaimer**: These servers are for your local development environment only, in order for you to see how our backend services interact with each other.

 In our production environment, we use cloud-based services like AWS, Azure, and Google Cloud to host our databases and services.
 This thus will look different from what you might see on your end.